victorwmsft/office-docs-powershell/skype/skype-ps/skype/Get-CsCdrConfiguration.md

 ### -Filter
 Enables you to use wildcard characters in order to return a collection of CDR configuration settings.
-For example, to return a collection of all the settings configured at the site scope, use this syntax: -Filter site:*.
+For example, to return a collection of all the settings configured at the site scope, use this syntax: -Filter site:<em>.
-To return a collection of all the settings that have the string value "Western" somewhere in their Identity, use this syntax: -Filter *Western*.
+To return a collection of all the settings that have the string value "Western" somewhere in their Identity, use this syntax: -Filter *Western</em>.

 ```yaml
 Type: String